 To search for books and ebooks, access the Library’s catalog.

-There, you can search by title, author, subject, keyword, or series.
+There, you can search by author, title, subject, keyword, and more.

 Suggested Search Terms

 Library catalog records offer brief "snapshots" of the Library's books.
 They are designed to provide basic information and general subject categories.
 As a result, broader search terms may be more fruitful than narrower ones when searching the catalog.
 For example, "prescription drug abuse" may offer more relevant results than the more specific search for "oxycodone abuse."